-The team at Sharpham have excelled themselves in 2018.
-Duncan Schwab (head winemaker) has crafted a crisp, clean, easy-drinking English white wine.
+The team at Sharpham, led by head wine maker Duncan Schwab, have crafted a crisp, clean, easy-drinking English white wine.

 The aroma is dominated with the scent of stone fruits such as white peach.
 The palate is rounded with sweet apricot and a subtle spice on the finish.